saifaraj94/Saifaraj94/README.md

-<h1 align="left"> Hey there I'm Saif Araj 👋</h1>
+# Hi there 👋, I'm Saif Araj

+## 🌟 About Me
-I’m a passionate Junior Quality Assurance Engineer With a natural problem solving mindset and a constant drive to improve, I enjoy digging deep to identify issues and deliver reliable, high quality software.
+I’m a **passionate Junior Quality Assurance Engineer** with a natural problem-solving mindset and a constant drive to improve.
+I enjoy digging deep to identify issues and deliver reliable, high-quality software.
 I take pride in my work, stay curious, and always aim to learn and grow both as a professional and as part of a team.

+## 🤝 Collaboration
 I'm always open to collaborating on interesting projects.
 If you have an exciting idea or need help with something, feel free to reach out!

+## 🛠️ Skills & Tools
+- **Manual Testing & Test Case Design**
+- **Automation Testing:** Selenium, TestNG, Java
+- **Test Documentation & Reporting**
+- **Agile & Scrum Methodologies**
+- **Bug Tracking Tools:** JIRA,
+- **SQL & Database Testing**
+- **ApiTesting** Postman
+- **Problem-Solving & Critical Thinking**

+## 🎯 Goals & Interests
+I’m passionate about improving software quality, learning new testing frameworks, and contributing to projects that make an impact.
+Always exploring new tools, techniques, and technologies in **QA and software testing**.

+## 📫 Contact Me
+Feel free to reach out via GitHub or connect with me on **LinkedIn**.
+I love talking about testing, software quality, and collaborating on projects!

-- 📫 How to reach me **saifaraj94@gmail.com**
+📫 How to reach me **saifaraj94@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">